mkv25-games/LD30/design/design.md

 1. Add 1 planet board for each player in the game
 2. For each world board, add a corresponding planet counter to the space map on one of the homeworld (H) hexes.
 3. Each player gets 1 base on a world of their choosing (fight!)
-4. Each player gets a starting deck of 10 cards - 3 Harvester, 1 Portal, 2 Scientst, 2 Engineers, 2 Units
+4. Each player gets a starting deck of 10 cards - 3 Harvester, 1 Portal, 2 Scientst, 2 Engineers, 2 Assault Team
 5. Each player shuffles their starting deck
 6. Choose Player 1 - humans automatically go first.
 If there is more than one human, then the youngest human goes first.
 7. Play goes clockwise from Player 1